dentarg/auth0-blog/_posts/2018-01-22-building-a-blog-with-gatsbyjs.markdown

 The [starter blog](https://github.com/gatsbyjs/gatsby-starter-blog) by [Kyle Mathews](https://twitter.com/kylemathews) is great!
 But I felt it was missing a few well known features you'd come to expect from a blog if you're familiar with [Wordpress](https://wordpress.org/) or similar blog frameworks.

-In this guide we're going to use Gatsby to generate our content from [Markdown](https://en.wikipedia.org/wiki/Markdown) files along with pagination pages and allow our users to log in using [Auth0.js](https://auth0.com/docs/libraries/auth0js) and opt-in to updates when we publish new articles–we won't be actually sending emails though.
+In this guide we're going to use Gatsby to generate our content from [Markdown](https://en.wikipedia.org/wiki/Markdown) files along with adding pagination to pages and allow our users to log in using [Auth0.js](https://auth0.com/docs/libraries/auth0js).

 ### React